NinaSol/NinaSol/README.md

 <h1 align="center">Hi 👋, I'm Nina Sol Marotta</h1>
 <h3 align="center">A passionate developer from Argentina</h3>

-- 👨‍💻 Working at Technisys as a FullStack developer

-- 🌱 I’m currently learning **FullStack development with Java and React**
+- 🌱 I’m currently working at Technisys as a **FullStack developer with Java and React**

 - 👨‍💻 All of my projects are available at [https://github.com/NinaSol](https://github.com/NinaSol)